hashgraph/guardian/docs/guardian/readme/getting-started/installation/cloud-deployment.md

 ### Deploying the manifests

 To deploy the manifests, you can use the Rancher web interface, or you can use the `kubectl` command line tool.
 For this guide we're going to use the command line tool.
 The reason to use the command line tool is because it allows to deploy an entire folder with a single command, but you can use the web interface if you prefer.
-Simply click on the `import yaml` button on the right of header bar on rancher ui for each file.
+Simply click on the :outbox_tray:[import yaml] button on the right of header bar on rancher ui for each file.

-To deploy the manifests, you need first to download the kubeconfig credentials file (find the :page_facing_up: icon on rancher header), modify the file according to your needs (or delete the ones you don't plan to use), and then run these commands:
+To deploy the manifests, you need first to download the kubeconfig credentials file (find the :page_facing_up:[downlaod kubeconfig] icon on rancher header), modify the file according to your needs (or delete the ones you don't plan to use), and then run these commands:

+> **_NOTE:_** before executing these commands is recommended to read below the *manifests folder structure* section for better understanding of what each folder contains.

 ```bash
 kubectl --kubeconfig ./kubeconfig.yaml apply -f ./k8s-manifests/1-config/